What Total Quality Management Is

 A school head who imports TQM directly from business may produce a school that is technically efficient but pedagogically poor.
 A school head who adapts TQM thoughtfully gets the benefits without the costs.

-- Everyone’s responsibility, not just one department.
+- Everyone is responsible for quality, not one department.

-- Prevention, not appraisal.
+Prevention, not appraisal.

 How was this article?